 - Al Raha Mall close by

 - Up to two kids stay FREE

-Start off at Al Raha Beach with plenty of shopping options nearby followed by a stay at Tilal Liwa Desert Camp
+Start off your holiday at Al Raha Beach followed by a stay at Tilal Liwa Desert Resort

 - Al Raha overlooks a pristine ribbon of private beach, and you'll be within easy access to the Formula 1 theme park and downtown Abu Dhabi

 Discover the hidden treasure in Abu Dhabi that is Crowne Plaza in Yas Island.
 It is the ideal accommodation for those...

 Get away from all your concerns and enjoy a tranquil 4-day stay at the luxurious Beach Rotana Hotel & Towers whilst you...